-Remarketing is a method of connecting with people who have previously interacted with your website (or app).
-This marketing strategy allows you to strategically present your ads in front of these audiences as they browse the web elsewhere, this helps build your brand awareness and reminds visitors to return to make a purchase.
+It is a method of connecting with people who have previously interacted with your website (or app).
+This marketing strategy allows you to strategically present your ads in front of these audiences as they browse the web elsewhere.
+This helps build your brand awareness and reminds visitors to return to make a purchase.

 Interestingly, 96% of visitors that come to your website are not ready to buy, that’s a scary statistic for marketers.